 The San Francisco Collaborative Courts also work with individuals and families in the juvenile delinquency and child welfare systems.
-For additional information on family and juvenile court programs, see Appendix C: SF Collaborative Courts.
+For additional information on family and juvenile court programs, see Appendix E: SF Collaborative Courts.

 Goal Increase the knowledge of racial and ethnic disparities in the San Francisco Criminal Justice System.
 Objective Use county-specific findings on racial and ethnic disparities to inform decision-making Objective Convene justice system partners to review findings and collaborate on potential ways to address racial and ethnic disparities in San Francisco Objective Based on findings from a report on racial and ethnic disparities and on involvement with San Francisco's Human Rights Commission, identify key focus areas and agency-specific next steps designed to address racial and ethnic disparities in the city and county of San Francisco Outcome Measure Address key focus areas of racial and ethnic disparities in the justice system during partner and policy meetings Outcome Measure Develop framework for measuring key decision points within criminal justice agencies and have departments report back on conducting relevant decision point analysis studies and related efforts within departments Outcome Measure Develop and implement Racial Equity Action Plans focused on internal staffing and external interactions with the community.
-Progress toward See sections entitled "Prioritizing Racial Equity" and "Agency Overviews" for stated goal information on accomplishments toward the stated goal.
-Additionally, in FY20-21, SF criminal justice agencies continued work to understand racial and ethnic disparities within the justice system.
-Multiple agencies and stakeholders collaborate on a Safety and Justice Challenge (SJC) initiative funded through the MacArthur Foundation.
-This multi-year, multi-disciplinary initiative focuses on safely reducing the jail population and addressing disparities in the system.
-An SJC workgroup meets regularly to discuss demographic and other characteristics SF's jail population and key strategies to support safe releases from jail, including services and supports for individuals with complex needs.
+Progress toward stated goal See sections entitled "Prioritizing Racial Equity" and "Agency Overviews" for additional context and information on accomplishments toward the stated goal.